stratokumulus/argo/Readme.md

 # Argo CD test

+Use this file to test ArgoCD deployments.

-Just one deployment.
-Change the nginx version, and see argo cd update.
+Once deployed, change the nginx version, and see argo cd update.